The Largest LED Tube Retrofit in the US Sets New Efficiency Standards

 “Largest LED tube retrofit in US history” LEDs MAGAZINE

-Sample Photo on this Page: (Left to Right) David Pospisil – Con Edison, David Finkel – Davis & Warshow, and Charlie Szoradi – Independence LED
+Sample Photo on this Page of the Rebate Presentation for the LED Tube Retrofit: (Left to Right) David Pospisil – Con Edison, David Finkel – Davis & Warshow, and Charlie Szoradi – Independence LED Lighting

 INDEPENDENCE LED provides the LARGEST LED TUBE RETROFIT, the MOST ENERGY EFFICIENT Facility, and the FIRST to ACHIEVE NET-ZERO Lighting Costs in the U.S.

 (Greater Philadelphia, PA – September 12, 2012) Independence LED, (www.IndependenceLED.com) announces that it “Flips the Switch” on the benchmark retrofit for a facility that will take a place in American Energy History.
 Davis & Warshow, (www.dwny.com) an 87-year-old family-owned business and New York’s premier dealer of luxury kitchen and bath fixtures and plumbing materials, has converted its entire 209,000-square-foot Queens distribution center from fluorescent tubes to LED tube lighting.
 In making the switch, the company can stake claim on having the largest single-facility LED tube installation with the most energy efficient lighting in watts per-square-foot in the U.S. to date.
 Additionally, it is the country’s first facility to achieve net-zero lighting costs with LED tubes thanks to a rooftop solar array installed in 2010 that exceeds the 200,000 annual kWh to power the lighting.